Bonaboss01/retail-sales-forecasting-genai/README.md

 **Benin, Ekpoma, Auchi, Irrua, Igueben, Agenebode, Ogwa
 (Edo State, Nigeria)**

-The business faces common retail challenges:
+Like many multi-store retailers, the business faces recurring operational and strategic challenges:

-- Demand volatility and seasonality
+- Demand volatility and strong seasonal patterns
-- Stock-outs and inventory inefficiencies
+- Stock-outs leading to lost revenue and poor customer experience
-- Promotion effectiveness uncertainty
+- Uncertainty around promotion effectiveness and return on investment
-- Pricing optimisation decisions
+- Pricing decisions that directly affect demand and profitability
-- Limited accessibility to insights for non-technical stakeholders
+- Limited access to insights for non-technical decision-makers

-This project simulates how an **AI-enabled analytics platform** could address these challenges.
+This project simulates how an **AI-enabled retail analytics platform** could address these challenges by turning raw data into **decision-ready intelligence**.

 ---

 ## 🎯 Project Objectives

-- Build a **production-style analytics and ML system** from raw data to insights
+- Design a **production-style analytics and ML system**, from raw data ingestion to business insights
-- Apply **time-series forecasting** and **machine learning**
+- Apply **time-series forecasting** techniques to model retail demand
-- Model **stock-out risk** and **pricing behaviour**
+- Predict **stock-out risk** using supervised machine learning
+- Analyse **promotion uplift** and pricing behaviour through modelling and simulation
-- Experiment with **GenAI (RAG + LLMs)** for natural-language insights
+- Experiment with **Generative AI (RAG + LLMs)** to translate analytical outputs into natural-language insights
-- Design a scalable structure ready for **API, Docker, and Cloud deployment**
+- Structure the project for **API, Docker, and cloud-ready deployment**

 ---

 ## 🔍 What This Project Demonstrates

-- ✔ Synthetic retail data generation (sales, inventory, weather, promotions)
+- ✔ Synthetic retail data generation (sales, inventory, promotions, weather, calendar effects)
-- ✔ Exploratory Data Analysis (EDA)
+- ✔ Exploratory Data Analysis (EDA) to understand demand patterns and drivers
-- ✔ Time-series forecasting (statistical + ML)
+- ✔ Baseline and machine-learning-based demand forecasting
-- ✔ Stock-out prediction (classification)
+- ✔ Stock-out prediction using classification models
-- ✔ Pricing analytics and optimisation experiments
+- ✔ Pricing analytics, elasticity modelling, and optimisation experiments
-- ✔ GenAI-assisted analytics using RAG concepts
+- ✔ GenAI-assisted analytics using Retrieval-Augmented Generation (RAG) concepts
-- ✔ Production-ready project structure (API / Docker / Infra-ready)
+- ✔ A production-oriented project structure with clear separation between experimentation, modelling, and deployment

 ---

+## 🧩 How to Think About This Project

+This is **not** a single-model or accuracy-focused exercise.
+It is a **decision intelligence system** that demonstrates how analytics, ML, and GenAI can work together to answer questions such as:

+- *What will demand look like next month, and why?*
+- *Which products are at risk of stock-out?*
+- *Are promotions actually driving incremental sales?*
+- *How sensitive is demand to price changes?*
+- *How can insights be explained clearly to non-technical stakeholders?*

+---

+### 📌 Notes

+- All data used in this project is **synthetic** and created for demonstration purposes.
+- The architecture reflects how such a system could evolve in a real production environment, while keeping the core models lightweight and interpretable.

 ## 🚦 Implementation Status